 3. Elemental transition metal crystals

-The structures of pure/elemental (transition) metal crystals are easy to describe because the atoms that form these metals can be thought of as identical perfect spheres.
 The same can be said about the structure of the rare gases at very low temperatures.
-These substances crystallize in one of four basic structures that arise from closely packing spheres:
+These substances crystallize in one of four basic structures that arise

 Simple cubic (SC), body-centered cubic (BCC), hexagonal closest-packed (HCP), and face-centered cubic (FCC, sometimes called cubic closest-packed or CCP).

 For this interactive part, each person should pick a transition metal from this list.
-Write your name next to one element to claim it.

 Creating the crystal and convergence tests